Object of two-player Spades

 The player who starts the game leads any card except a spade to the first trick.
 The opponent player, in turn, must follow suit if able; if unable to follow suit, the player may play any card including spades, but not necessary spades.

-A trick containing a spade is won by the highest spade played; if no spade is played, the trick is won by the highest card of the suit led.
-The winner of each trick leads to the next.
-Spades may not be led until either:
+spade is played, the trick is won by the highest card of the suit led.

-a) some player has played a spade (on the lead of another suit, of course), or
+a) some player has played a spade (on the lead of another suit, of

 b) the leader has nothing but spades left in hand.